nguyenphuminh/nguyenphuminh/README.md

 <br/>

 ## About me 📓
-I'm Minh, a blockchain enthusiast who is currently developing his own blockchain network while actively doing researches and writing contents in the field.
+I'm Minh, a blockchain and distributed systems enthusiast who is currently developing his own blockchain network while actively doing researches and writing contents in the field.
 Recently, I have been getting into journalism.

 ## Achievements 🎊
 * **Won the 2022 Polkadot Hackathon: North America Edition - ICE Network Challenge.**